The Directors have pleasure in presenting the Annual Report of the

 Agencies, Reserve Bank of India, NABARD and the Central Government.

-In the FY 2014-15, the State suffered continual onslaught of natural
+In FY 2015-16, the State suffered due to continual draught in more than

 As SLBC convener, Bank of Maharashtra coordinated implementation of

 Pradhan Mantri Jan Dhan Yojana (PMJDY) in the State of Maharashtra.
 A

 total of 136 lakh accounts were opened in the State and the State was